MohammedAbidNafi/99-Names-of-Allah/README.md

 This app is completely free but Ad Supported if you want to support us support us by leaving a review.
 And you can use this app without internet you can use it offline.

+## Road Map
+1. Add Translation and Transliteration for more languages
+2. Splash Screen
+3. Dark Mode

 ## Ways to Contribute
 1. Create an issue to discuss about your idea.(https://github.com/MohammedAbidNafi/MessengerByMargs/issues)